scikit-hep/pyhepmc/README.md

 - ReaderAscii and WriterAscii support the context manager protocol
 - A convenient `open` function is provided for reading and writing HepMC files

+## Documentation

+pyhepmc-ng currently has no separate documentation, but it mirrors the C++ interface of the HepMC3 library, which is documented here: http://hepmc.web.cern.ch/hepmc.

 ## For developers

 ### Repository management